Technology

 Figure 2: Comparison of PPFD Surface Graphs.
 Right: Traditional distribution.
 Left: Optimized UPFP distribution.

-In the surface graphs below, which represent data from a larger floor size of 30' x 30', versus the 12' x 12' floor size referenced above, it can be seen that the non-uniformity for the uniform grid matrix of LEDs with all the same luminous flux applied to the LEDs is exacerbated, while the UPFP-based methodology has increased uniformity.
+In the surface graphs below, which represent data from a larger floor size of 30′ × 30′ versus the 12′ × 12′ size above, the non-uniformity for the uniform grid matrix of COB LEDs with equal flux is exacerbated, while the UPFP-based methodology maintains high uniformity.

-Figure 3: Comparison of 30x30 PPFD Surface Graphs.
+Figure 3: Comparison of 30×30 PPFD Surface Graphs.
 Right: Traditional distribution.
 Left: Optimized UPFP distribution.

 2D Variance Graphs

-These graphs provide a top-down view of the PPFD distribution, highlighting the variance from the target PPFD.
-The UPFP-based approach (left) demonstrates significantly reduced variance in photon distribution, showcasing far superior uniformity.
+These graphs provide a top-down view of the PPFD distribution, highlighting variance from the target PPFD.
+The UPFP-based approach (left) demonstrates significantly reduced variance, showcasing far superior uniformity.

 Figure 4: Comparison of 2D Variance Graphs.
 Right: Traditional distribution.
 Left: Optimized UPFP distribution.